buzanits/booosta-openstreetmap_org/README.md

 [installation instructions](https://github.com/buzanits/booosta-installer) for accomplishing this.
 If your Booosta is installed, you can install this module.

 You also can use this module in your standalone PHP scripts.
-In both cases you install ist with:
+In both cases you install it with:

 ```
 composer require booosta/openstreetmap_org